Imperishable Night: Main stages

+Extra stage

+In the Extra Mode, the team is sent to defeat Kaguya's immortal rival, Fujiwara no Mokou, while Keine guards her.
+Mokou is a former musician and the daughter of the nobleman Fujiwara no Fuhito, who was previously humiliated by Kaguya's impossible requests.
+Seeking revenge, Mokou followed the royal envoy Iwakasa up Mount Fuji to steal and destroy the immortality elixir Kaguya left behind.
+After being rescued by Iwakasa from collapsing, they reached the summit, where Konohana-no-Sakuya-hime stopped Iwakasa from burning the elixir.
+Tempted by its power, Mokou stole the Hourai Elixir, drank it, and became immortal herself.
+Ostracized by human society for not aging, she wandered for centuries hunting yokai until she reached Gensokyo.
+Seeing Kaguya 300 years ago, Mokou felt empathy toward a fellow immortal, though they now spend their days trying to kill each other.
+Mokou mistakes the protagonists for assassins sent by Kaguya and attacks them.

 Development

 Imperishable Night was created by Team Shanghai Alice, which consists of a single member, who goes by the pseudonym of ZUN.
 ZUN had interest in making a danmaku game in which the player can switch between two characters easily during the game, as he believed there were few games that incorporated such a system.
 The idea for Imperishable Night started with this desire, and the plot was written later to justify this system.
 ZUN had considered the idea for Embodiment of Scarlet Devil, but he felt that having playable characters that had not previously introduced would be unnatural.
 Thus he decided to make the system in Team Shanghai Alice's third game, Imperishable Night, so he could introduce new characters in the first and second game.

 ZUN found it particularly difficult to find a youkai character to pair Reimu and Marisa with.
 In the end, ZUN picked Alice from the pre-Windows games to be Marisa's partner since he thought Alice was a "Youkai version of Marisa", and thus reintroduced her in Perfect Cherry Blossom.
 Yukari was selected to be Reimu's partner because their personalities were similar, making them a natural fit.